JockLawrie/JuliaFromScratch.jl/README.md

 ```

 In your file explorer, look at the files now present at `C:\\Users\username\code\MyTestPackage`.
-You will see some newly created files with the following structure, which is the minimum requirement for Julia packages:
+You will see some newly created files with the following structure, which is the minimum requirement for Julia a package:

 ```bash
 Project.toml
 src\MyTestPackage.jl
 ```

-Open the `Project.toml` in any editor (e.g., Notepad) and note that this file contains information about the package.
+Open the `Project.toml` in any editor and note that this file contains information about the package.
 You needn't edit this file - more  information will be automatically added as you develop the package.
 Close `Project.toml`.